Local advocate who worked closely with Cesar Chavez, speaks on sexual abuse allegations

 The UFW said in its statement that allegations include, 'very young women or girls may have been victimized.'

-UFW co-founder, Dolores Huerta, has also come forward with claims that Chavez raped her on two occasions, according to a statement released by her spokesman.
+UFW co-founder, Dolores Huerta, has also come forward with claims that Chavez raped her on two occasions, according to a statement released on her Instagram.

 Here in the Coachella Valley, Chavez's imprint on the labor rights movement has been undeniable.
 During his movement, Chavez advocated for better working conditions for day laborers in the East Valley.

-The city of Coachella has a street named after the late civil rights leader, and had plans to formally declare a 'Coachella Chavez Day.'
+The city of Coachella has a street named after the late civil rights leader, a memorial and Cesar Chavez Elementary School, as well as plans to formally declare a 'Coachella Chavez Day.'

 Local leaders also reacted to the allegations.
 Representative Raul Ruiz issued the following statement Wednesday afternoon: